Octavius-Dante/Tetra-Proxima/CAPM-DAY-11/Readme.md

     // Requesting API to get all sales order from SAP S/4 HANA system function getAllSalesOrders() {
+// used the new variable to call request builder
         return salesOrderApi.requestBuilder().getAll().select(
             SalesOrder.SALES_ORDER,
             SalesOrder.SALES_ORGANIZATION,